Legacy Containerof Migration

 Considerations

-Sizing work is required for products related to Kubernetes Engine.
-(Storage, LB, Node(VM), etc.)
+Sizing work is required for products related to Kubernetes Engine (Storage, LB, Node(VM), etc.)

-Related Services
+Related service

-This is a list of Samsung Cloud Platform services associated with the features or configurations described in this guide.
-Please refer to this when selecting and designing the service.
+This is a list of Samsung Cloud Platform services that are associated with the features or configurations described in this guide.
+Refer to it when selecting and designing services.

-| service group | Service | Detailed description |
+| service group | service | Detailed description |

 |---|---|---|